 Chef: Dani Carnero.

-📍 Marquesa de Moya Street, 9.
+📍 Marquesa de Moya Street, 9

-La Finca, Loja ⭐
+La Finca, Loja ⭐.

-The Hotel Royal Hideaway La Bobadilla, near the picturesque village of Loja, hides one of the recent gastronomic gems to receive Michelin stars in Andalusia.
+The Hotel Royal Hideaway La Bobadilla, in the vicinity of the picturesque village of Loja hides one of the recent gastronomic gems to receive Michelin stars in Andalusia.
 Chef Fernando Arjona is in charge of this space, in the purest Andalusian farmhouse style.
-The gastronomic journey starts in an old chapel to taste the appetizers and from where diners will be taken to a rustic lounge.
-A journey of flavor around the cuisine of Malaga and Cadiz.

 Chef: Fernando Arjona.

-Finca La Bobadilla Finca La Bobadilla Road Salinas-Villanueva de Tapia (A-333, Km.
+📍 Finca La Bobadilla Road Salinas-Villanueva de Tapia (A-333, Km.
 65.5) in Loja (Granada).

 Bagá ⭐